devtron-labs/devtron/docs/setup/install/installation-configuration.md

 | **PROMETHEUS\_URL** | URL of Prometheus where all cluster data is stored; if this is wrong, you will not be able to see application metrics like CPU, RAM, HTTP status code, latency, and throughput \(required\) | NA |

 ## Configure Resources
 Devtron provides ways to control how much `memory` or `CPU` can be allocated to each Devtron microservice.
-You can modify the resources that are allocated to these microservices based on your requirements.
+You can adjust the resources that are allocated to these microservices based on your requirements.
+The resource configs are available in following sizes:

-#### Small:
+### Small

 To configure the small resources (e.g. to manage less than 10 apps on Devtron ) based on the requirements, append the Devtron installation command with  `-f https://raw.githubusercontent.com/devtron-labs/devtron/main/charts/devtron/resources-small.yaml`.